orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 **<u>Download sensor data</u>**

 1. Data files are sent with the *csv* format and named with the following format: `sensor type - start date - start time`
    - For example, a file named `co-16.09.2022-12:58` would store carbon monoxide data readings which started to be measured at 12:58 on 16/09/2022
-2. Plug ethernet cable into Raspberry Pi *ethernet port* (see **Raspberry Pi Diagram**)
+2. Plug an ethernet cable into the Raspberry Pi *ethernet port* (see **Raspberry Pi Diagram**) to connect the sensor to the internet - this *must* be done before powering up the Raspberry Pi
+3. Power up sensor by plugging USB-C power cable into Raspberry Pi *USB-C port* (see **Raspberry Pi Diagram**)
-3. All data recorded by the sensor will be emailed to the email address entered in the *sensor_settings.py* file
+4. All data recorded by the sensor will be emailed to the email address entered in the *sensor_settings.py* file - please check your spam!
-4. Once you have saved the *csv* data file from the email, you can open it in Excel and perform required analysis
+5. Once you have saved the *csv* data file from the email, you can open it in Excel and perform required analysis